 Nobody cares about looking after your money more than you or perhaps your significant other, but the Number Two person on the list of people who care most about your money needs to be your adviser.

-This is an important element of communication.
-An adviser should listen carefully to understand your needs, clarify his understanding and then find appropriate and timely solutions.
+A good adviser should listen carefully in order to understand your needs properly, clarify his understanding and then find appropriate and timely solutions.

 But seriously, if you can cover the first five of these, you’re golden.

-And if you happen to meet one that provides burlesque dancing, let me know.
+And if you happen to meet one that provides burlesque dancing, let me know, as that’s some tweet-worthy stuff right there.

-I saw a business tip online the other day that was:
+I saw a business tip online the other day that had been posted by a recruitment professional.
+It said:

 “Never hire anyone you wouldn’t trust with the keys to your house.”

-But then I stopped myself and thought about the nature of trust.
+But then I stopped myself for a few moments and actually considered the nature of trust.

 People often talk about ‘earning’ someone else’s trust, as if your actions can automatically result in a ‘payment’ of their trust.